26 Sep 2016

 var myObject1 = new ComplicatedThing( loadChildren: true, maxDepth: 3, loadImages: true, allowUpdates: false, lockDeletion: true ); myObject2.PerformAction( action: Action.Update, id: 12, name: "Joe Bloggs", subscribe: true );

-You don't have to pass in names for all the parameters, so you can omit them where the meaning is obvious:
+You don't have to specify the name of every parameter, so you can omit them where the meaning is obvious:

 myObject3.AddNewItem(itemData, redirect: true);